hoenirvili/syn-scan/README.md

 git clone https://github.com/hoenirvili/syn-scan
 cd syn-scan
 go build
-./syn-scan google.com 80 # Should return open
+sudo ./syn-scan google.com 80 # Should return open
 ```

 ### FAQ

 1) Why not use nmap?

-Ofcourse use nmap, there's not any single reason to not use nmap instead of this.
+Of course use nmap, there's not any single reason to not use nmap instead of this.

 2) Why you wrote this?